These are Great Socks

 Near infrared rays Mid Infrared Ray Far Infrared Rays

-• short in length
+- short in length

-• closest to visible light
+- closest to visible light

-• about 0.7 - 1.1 microns
+- about 0.7 - 1.1 microns

-• have no warmth
+- have no warmth

-• used in remote control devices
+- used in remote control devices

-• average length
+- average length

-• about 3 - 5 microns
+- about 3 - 5 microns

-• used for thermal imaging
+- used for thermal imaging

-• long in length
+- long in length

-• closest to microwaves
+- closest to microwaves

-• about 7 - 14 microns
+- about 7 - 14 microns

-• emits thermal energy
+- emits thermal energy

-• used in Sauna's and clothing fabrics
+- used in saunas - used clothing fabrics

-• easily absorbed by human cells
+- easily absorbed by human cells

 4) How deep does Far Infrared penetrate the skin?

-Far-infrared can penetrate up to 4 cm (about 1½ inches),
+Far-infrared can penetrate up to 4 cm (about 1½ inches).

 5) When was Far Infrared from minerals discovered?

-Far Infrared energy emitted from clay silicates and minerals was accidentally discovered in 1970 at a ancient ceramic factory in China.
+Far Infrared energy emitted from clay silicates and minerals was accidentally discovered in 1970 at an ancient ceramic factory in China.
 Medical health tests of a number of the workers showed far better levels of health than expected even though they were working in what was considered mucky and "poor" mired conditions.
 Tests of the muddy clays around the factory showed high levels of the 33 essential minerals needed for the human body.
-Specific combinations of these minerals were shown to emit far infrared energy wave.
+Specific combinations of these minerals were shown to emit far infrared energy waves.

 6) What are Bio-Ceramics?